script

 Concurrent Credit

-The Department of Continuing Professional Studies offers a concurrent credit option for undergraduate BS-Emergency Services Leadership and Management students meeting the requirements described in the Concurrent Credit Policy.
+The Department of Continuing Professional Studies offers a concurrent credit option for undergraduate BS-Emergency Services Leadership & Management students meeting the requirements described in the Concurrent Credit Policy.
 Eligible students may enroll in up to 6 credit hours of selected graduate courses.
 See the Concurrent Credit Policy for the list of available courses.

 Emergency Medical Science